memphisdev/documentation/docs/docs/open-source-installation/cloud-deployment/deploy-on-aws.md

 ---
-description: Using Terraform with AWS
+description: Using Terraform
-title: AWS
 cover: /AWS_and_Memphis_(1).jpeg
+title: Using Terrafrom
 ---

 # Deploy on AWS

-<Subtitle></Subtitle>

 ### Introduction